Color Cast of Brick or Stone

 Black Oak Dhurrie Beige

-Not purely brown or black, these bricks feature rich dark neutrals that are brought to life by contrast and color.
-When creating black brick exterior schemes, give contrast with a light to medium main color and then add medium to dark accent colors.
-Here are “Five Beautiful Black Brick Exterior Color Schemes”
+These bricks are not purely brown or black but feature rich dark neutrals brought to life by contrast and color.
+When creating black brick exterior schemes, give contrast with a light to medium primary color and then add medium to dark accent colors.
+Here are “Five Beautiful Black Brick Exterior Color Schemes.”

 Brickwork with a Tan or Buff Color Cast